closerex/Closer_ex-7D2D-mods/VehicleWeapon/README.md

 Most importantly, **enable Collision module with *Send Collision Messages*** and set **Collision Quality** to high.
 For additional notes on particle system, refer to the sub explosion part of my custom explosion particle tutorial.

+For weapons that need a rotator, make sure your horizontal rotation transform and vertical rotation transform are facing Z axis with zero rotation.
+Hor rotation happens on y axis, and ver rotation happens on x axis.
+If somehow it's not working properly, check for rotation on parent transforms of the rotator transforms.

 ### Setup your xml

 **VehicleWeaponTest** has all properties with comment in vehicles.xml.